BA Architecture (RIBA Part 1)

 Duration 3 years

 The majority of BA Architecture students follow the professionally accredited route that leads to exemption from RIBA Part 1.
-Students on this route will generally then take a year out in professional practice before returning to a two year MArch in Architecture course, before returning to practice and completing their final professional examinations to qualify as an architect.
+Students on this route will generally then take a year out in professional practice before studying a two year MArch in Architecture course and then returning to practice to complete their final professional examinations to qualify as an architect.

 Students graduating from the BA at Sheffield have an excellent record in gaining employment.
 The course is highly regarded in the profession and is recognised as providing well-educated and adaptable students.